mars0i/majure/doc/ClojureMASONinteropTips.md

 Clojure is under active development.
 I got a roughly 2X speedup by using a pre-release version of Clojure, 1.7.0-RC1, rather than Clojure 1.6.0.

+### Miscellaneous

+In the examples in this git repo, I went overboard with providing accessors that would be available to Java.
+For example, all of the methods named "git"Something didn't need to be part of the Java class definition as such.